How to Write the Georgetown University Essays 2025-2026

 However you frame your interest, take care to demonstrate “ethical, empathetic, and transformational” qualities in your experiences.
 How does Georgetown’s emphasis on ethics and empathy align with your personal values and career goals?
 The prompt lists these features purposefully, so apply them to your own journey.

 When applying to a school with a particularly narrow focus of learning, it is even more imperative that you find ways to stand out from other applicants in your motivations for your chosen studies.
-As unsympathetic as this may sound, caring for a sick relative or recovering from an injury will likely be worn-out response topics.
-Think about ways you can frame your story to be unconventional and cause readers to develop a deeper understanding of your personality.
-Read on for some ideas below:
+As unsympathetic as this may sound, caring for a sick relative or recovering from an injury will likely be overused essay topics.
+Think about ways you can frame your story to be unconventional and cause the admissions committee to develop a deeper understanding of your personality.
+For instance:

 - If you have a family member who works in the healthcare industry, you can discuss your first exposure to the field in the context of building connections with your loved ones.
 Perhaps your uncle has spent countless hours pointing out inefficiencies in the ways we currently manage large hospitals based on his work as a doctor.
 You can recount these conversations as a gateway to your passion for healthcare and even mention some projects you may wish to pursue to combat these problems in the future.

-- If you spent a summer or your after-school hours volunteering at a local hospital or other medical establishment, you can use an anecdote describing your experience to underline your interest in the industry.
+- If you spent a summer or your after-school hours volunteering at a local hospital or other medical establishment, you can share an anecdote describing your experience to underline your interest in the industry.
 Keep in mind that many other students applying to this school will likely have similar activities on their resume.
-Try to find a unique angle that will exemplify your experience.
+Try to find a unique angle that will exemplify your experience and that connects to nursing, specifically.

 - Think about some characteristics that might be beneficial in the field of nursing: quick thinking, adaptability, remaining calm under pressure.
 Describe specific examples of events when you displayed these characteristics.
 Did your reaction to the event surprise you?
 Did you develop these skills over time?
 How did the result of the event change your outlook on similar situations in the future?
 Your account of these experiences should illustrate something that you discovered about yourself and how these skills and experiences are relevant to your nursing major.